 Why Canned Food Is Unhealthy?

 Canned goods can be a great option for a quick meal.
 However, there are downsides to the convenience of a can!
 Many canned goods contain BPA (biphenol-A), a chemical that is often used in food packaging.
-While the studies are mixed, this chemical has been linked to heart disease and diabetes.
+While the conclusions from these studies are mixed, this chemical has been linked to heart disease and diabetes.

 In addition, canned items can also be high in sugar, sodium and other preservatives.
 While this is often done to preserve the food’s taste and texture, it can make canned food bad for you.
 Instead of foregoing this type of food, it’s important to read the labels so you know what you’re getting.